andrisimonetti/SLR-ML-toolkit/README.md

 In this Stage you will use the following files: `Dataset creation and Analysis.ipynb` and `preprocessing_functions.py`.

 - Step 0.
 Open the Notebook `Dataset creation and Analysis.ipynb`.
 - Step 1.
 Run the code in Phase 1 within the Notebook `Dataset creation and Analysis.ipynb`.
-In this Step you can organize the file dowloaded from Scopus or Web of Science in a data frame.
+In this Step you can organize the dowloaded file from Scopus or Web of Science in a data frame.
 - Step 2.
-Run the code in Phase 2 within the Notebook `Dataset creation and Analysis.ipynb` to add a new column to the data frame to indicate which journal appears in the list of Top journals.
-If the file list is not provided by the user, the default list is provided by the file "TopJournal_list.txt"(https://journalranking.org).
+Run the code in Phase 2 within the Notebook `Dataset creation and Analysis.ipynb` to add a new column to the data frame to indicate which journal appears in a list of Top Journals.
+If the file list is not provided by the user, the default list is provided by the file "TopJournal_list.txt" (reference:https://journalranking.org).
 - Step 3.
 Run the code in Phase 3 within the Notebook `Dataset creation and Analysis.ipynb` to process the text of abstacts.
 The preprocessing procedure to clean the texts consists of stemming the words and removing punctuations and stops-words.

 #### Outputs: